vic-ma/howtodismantle.github.io/_posts/2023-11-24-Dismantle-Sharepoint-How-to-use-a-document-library-to-store-techical-drawings-and-download-them-to-Peakboard-dynamically.md

 ## The script for dynamic loading

-Al the magic happens in the "Selection changed" event.
+All the magic happens in the "Selection changed" event.
 The logic is supersimpel.
 From the choosen value of the combo box a string is concatenated containing the path and name of the pdf document relativ to the document libary root.
 In our case seomthing like "/Current/MyArticleNo.pdf".
 The second step is then to set the property "Source" of the pdf control with the newly crated document name.
 Setting this property triggers a reload and let's the pdf control download and show the document from Sharepoint.

 ![image](/assets/2023-11-24/070.png)